sidgarimella/conveyor/docs/source/running_a_notebook.rst

    :param until_variable: (optional) Name of variable to halt execution once acquired.
 If variable does not exist, will run all cells.
    :param from_state: (optional) Initialized values before code execution.
 Used in pipelines.
    :param import_globals: (optional) Make globals from notebook available in nbglobals.
 False by default.
+   :param timeout: (optional) Set timeout (in seconds) for notebook execution.
+If time limit exceeded, results will not be available

    :rtype: NbResult object containing a list of cell states and results.
 For more information, see the section on Output.

 There are a couple important caveats when using this that are important to keep in mind: